lapce/lapce-docs/features/syntax-highlighting.md

 # Syntax highlighting

-Language support such as tokenizing and highlighting is provided by [Tree Sitter][tree-sitter-website].
-Each language requires a Tree Sitter grammar to have tokenization and queries to provide additional features such as syntax highlighting.
+Language support such as tokenizing and highlighting is provided by [Tree-sitter][tree-sitter-website].
+Each language requires a Tree-sitter grammar to have tokenization and queries to provide additional features such as syntax highlighting.

 ## Grammars